Youth-crime taskforce cut

 “We’re losing colleagues, losing support to the young people and our community, the morale is down.

-“It brings spotlight onto it questioning whose jobs are safe at these challenging times?”
+“It brings the spotlight onto it, questioning whose jobs are safe at these challenging times?”